Clamp (manga artists): 2000–2009

 In 2001, Young Magazine began serializing Clamp's Chobits which completed its run in 2002.
 Although their previous works are targeted at a female audience, Chobits marked the first time Clamp wrote for an older teen male audience.
 Clamp began writing the two works that tell separate parts of the same overarching plot, xxxHolic serialized in Young Magazine beginning in 2003 followed by Tsubasa: Reservoir Chronicle serialized in the Weekly Shōnen Magazine beginning in the same year.
-Tsubasa marked the first time Clamp had ever tried writing for a younger male audience, although their first work published in the Shōnen demography was Angelic Layer.
+Tsubasa marked the first time Clamp had ever tried writing for a younger male audience, although their first work published in the Shōnen demographic was Angelic Layer.

 In 2004, Clamp's 15th anniversary as a manga artist group, the members changed their names from Nanase Ohkawa, Mokona Apapa, Mick Nekoi, and Satsuki Igarashi to Ageha Ohkawa, Mokona, Tsubaki Nekoi and Satsuki Igarashi (her name is pronounced the same, but written with different characters) respectively.
 To celebrate Clamp's 15th anniversary, Tokyopop released a twelve-part magazine series entitled Clamp no Kiseki that contained a plethora of information for fans.
 The August 2004 issue of Newtype USA, a magazine specializing in events of the anime and manga subcultures, reported that the members of Clamp simply wanted to try out new names.
 In a later interview with Ohkawa, it was revealed that initially Mokona wanted to drop her surname because it sounded too immature for her liking, while Nekoi disliked people mistakenly commenting on her as a Rolling Stones member.
 Ohkawa and Igarashi, wanting to go with the flow of Nekoi's and Mokona's name changes, changed their names as well.

 In 2006, Clamp provided the character designs for Code Geass.
 This came into fruition after producer Yoshitaka Kawaguchi called them.
-This also marked Clamp's first time being requested to provide a character design for an anime series.
+This also marked Clamp's first time being requested to provide a character design for an anime series not originally created by them.

 Ohkawa made her first appearance overseas at the Taipei International Book Exhibition sponsored by Production I.G that same year.
 During an interview there, she announced that Clamp would be making its first United States public debut at Anime Expo in July in Anaheim, California co-sponsored by Anime Expo, Del Rey Manga, Funimation and Tokyopop.
 They were well received at the convention as fans completely filled all 6,000 seats present in the auditorium of the focus panel in addition to more on the waiting list.
 By 2006, Clamp had reportedly sold in excess of 90 million copies of their manga internationally.